Camera Influence Fields

 Usage Examples

-// Boost "CinematicCam" priority by 50 during a cutscene
+// Boost "CinematicCam" priority by 50 for player1 during a cutscene.

 GS_PhantomCam::CamManagerRequestBus::Broadcast(